MatthewW274/Dubious-Undergrad-Bikers/README.md

 Additionally, the average biking speed was assumed to be 15 km/h and the average wait time at each traffic light was assumed to be 18 seconds (BicyclesandCycling, n.d.; INRIX, 2022).
 ### Time of day / seasonality
 Our method of analysis is limited by the time of day.
 Perceived safety is variable depending on a number of factors, including light levels (Boyce et. al, 2000).
+Our analysis includes streetlights as a factor, but the weighted cycling index calculated in our script cannot adjust this factor to 0 during the day.
+This is part of the reason why users of the app can adjust weights of each factor in our app.
+If someone only rides during daylight, that factor can be set to a weight of 0.
 Additionally, our method does not include any information on when snow is cleared on certain routes, which would impact the accessibility of biking to certain neighbourhoods during Canadian winters (Sears et. al, 2012.
 ### Next steps for future study
 Another analysis outside the scope of our project that could be undertaken is a biking justice analysis.
 Based on many socioeconomic factors from the Canadian census, this would show which neighbourhoods throughout the City of Toronto have access to safe and accessible biking and which neighbourhoods do not.
 Our team hopes that everyone in the City of Toronto has safe and equitable access to active transportation.
 However, this analysis was outside of our abilities given the tight timelines of the app challenge.